Google Sheets converter

 Statements to Sheets

-Turn statement rows into Google Sheets-friendly data.
+Turn statement rows into data for Google Sheets.

-Google Sheets is useful when a bank statement needs shared review.
+Google Sheets is useful when a bank statement PDF needs shared review.
 Upload the source PDF, preview the extracted transaction rows, then work with clean spreadsheet data for categorization, reconciliation, cash-flow tracking, and team handoff.

 Why use Google Sheets for bank statement review?

 Bank statements usually arrive as PDFs because the bank is preserving a monthly record.
 That format is useful for documentation, but it is awkward when a team needs to sort rows, assign categories, ask questions, or compare activity across months.
-A Google Sheets-friendly workflow turns the statement into structured rows that can be reviewed in a shared spreadsheet.
+A Google Sheets workflow turns the statement into structured rows that can be reviewed in a shared spreadsheet.

 This is helpful for small businesses, bookkeepers, accountants, finance operators, and founders who want a collaborative review layer.
 One person can check transaction extraction, another can add categories, and a third can review questions before the final data is used for bookkeeping, tax preparation, budgeting, or internal reporting.